ICR-SC/good-practice/docs/good/setup.md

 ---

-## 💻 Software Installation
+## Software Installation
 For all software installations at the ICR it is recommended to check with servicedesk@icr.ac.uk.
-There has beeena  process of centralisaing and simplifying installations fot Windows 11 machines, and the installations ought to be available through COmpany POrtal.
-Always cehck this first as when installed here you do not need admin rights.
-Itherwise you will probably need toassistrance for any installs.
+There has beeen a process of centralising installations for Windows 11 machines, and the installations ought to be available through Company POrtal.
+Always check this first as when installed here you do not need admin rights.
+Otherwise you will probably need assistance for any installs.
 Mac users will need admin rights for most installs but it is changing rapidly so please check.
-In general the links are given to open source software iinstaklls but first cehck Company Portal and ask servicedesk@aicr.ac.uk
+In general the links are given to open source software installs but first check Company Portal and ask servicedesk@icr.ac.uk

+---

 ### Install VSCode
 #### Windows